cupid-ide/cupid/nuopcdocs/approach.rst

 The cap template you placed in your source tree is in no way connected to your model.
-Instead of tackling the full set of NUOPC initialization phases up front, we recommend that you start by adding calls in the cap's first initialization phase to your existing initialization routine(s).
+Instead of tackling the full set of NUOPC initialization phases up front, we recommend that you start by adding calls in the cap's first initialization phase to your model's existing initialization routine(s).
 A good place to do this is within the Advertise Fields initialization phase.
 You will need to add ``use`` statements at the top to import the relevant initialization subroutines from your model into the NUOPC cap module.